 At TRC we offer two different routes in A Level History both are from AQA and meet the A level requirements of studying over 200 years across the 3 units.
 You simply need to decide which option would best suit you.

-A Level History is an engaging subject that will build your understanding of the world around you and equip you with skill that are highly prized by both Universities and employers.
-You will evaluate sources and opinions; construct arguments and judgements as well as building literacy and debating skills.
+What will I study?
+A Level History is an engaging subject that will build your understanding of the world around you and equip you with skills that are highly prized by both universities and employers.
+You will evaluate sources and opinions and construct arguments and judgements, as well as building literacy and debating skills.

-This is one of two versions of A Level History we offer (the other includes Tudors and American Civil War) you can do either of these alongside Ancient History.
+This is one of two versions of A Level History that we offer (the other includes Tudor England and the American Civil War).
+You can do either of these alongside Ancient History.

 A number of day and half-day visits to be confirmed.

 Our LRC (library) offers a pack of ‘History essentials’ at cost value (one whiteboard, 2 whiteboard pens, 2 highlighters and a folder).

 Unit 1H (Tsarist and Communist Russia 1855-1964): 1 exam, comprised of an extract question and 2 essays (2 hours 30 minutes).

 Unit 2S (The Making of Modern Britain 1951-2007): 1 exam, comprised of a source question and 2 essays (2 hours 30 minutes).

 NEA (Coursework): 1 piece of coursework (4000-4500 words).